DublikuntMux/DublikuntMux/ABOUTME.md

 - I’m currently learning python
 - I’m collaborate on my discord
 - I'm develop my miner with devfree
-- I'm publishing other minerd with DevFree (maybe)
+- I'm publishing other minerd with DevFree
-- I'm 14 years
 - I'm in GitHub from 2018, but start work 2019